Tylenol Sore Throat Nighttime Side Effects

 10. Barranco P, LopezSerrano MC, MorenoAncillo A "Anaphylactic reaction due to diphenhydramine."
 Allergy 53 (1998): 814

-It is possible that some side effects of Tylenol Sore Throat Nighttime may not have been reported.
-These can be reported to the FDA here.
-Always consult a healthcare professional for medical advice.
+Some side effects of Tylenol Sore Throat Nighttime may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Tylenol Sore Throat Nighttime (acetaminophen / diphenhydramine)